Magneto-Chiral Anisotropy in Josephson Diode Effect of All-Metallic Lateral Junctions with Interfacial Rashba Spin-Orbit Coupling

 Hybrid Josephson junctions (JJs) have enabled major advances in fundamental research of superconductivity and are central to contemporary developments in quantum technology.
 Milestone experiments have lead to novel qubit architectures~\cite{Aguado_2017, Aguado_2020, DasSarma_2023}, memory devices based on magnetic JJs~\cite{BirgeSatchell_2024}, and spin-polarized supercurrents~\cite{Eschrig_2015, LinderRobinson_2015}.

 The recent discovery of the Josephson diode effect (JDE)~\cite{Baumgartner_2022, Pal_2022, Wu_2022, Costa_2023, Amundsen_2024} has added a new circuit element to future superconducting electronics~\cite{Golod_2022, Suri_2022, Hou_2023, Ingla_2025, Castellani_2025}.
 The JDE can occur when time-reversal symmetry (TRS) and inversion symmetries are broken and is reflected in an asymmetry of positive and negative critical current.
-For equilibrium supercurrents, this asymmetry breaks Onsager reciprocity.
-If inversion symmetry and TRS are broken by the presence of an interface and an in-plane magnetic field $\vec{B}_\text{ip}$, respectively, the diode efficiency is proportional to the vector product $\vec{B}_\text{ip}\times\vec{j}$ with the supercurrent density $\vec{j}$.
-The dependence on the angle between $\vec{B}_\text{ip}$ and $\vec{j}$ is also called magneto-chiral anisotropy.
-So far, the diode effect in JJs was mostly observed in semiconductor weak links like InAs or InSb with strong Rashba spin-orbit coupling (SOC).
+Such asymmetry is a manifestation of magneto-chiral anisotropy, introduced by Ref.~\cite{Rikken_2005}.
+So far, the diode effect in JJs was mostly observed in semiconductor weak links like InAs or InSb with strong Rashba spin-orbit coupling (SOC)~\cite{Baumgartner_2022, Turini_2022}.

 In bi-layer metallic films, inversion symmetry is broken by the charge transfer between the metal films, leading to a short-ranged, but strong interface electric field and thus to a Rashba-type Hamiltonian $\mathcal{H}_\textrm{R} = \alpha(\vec{k}\times\hat{z})\cdot \hat{s}$, where $\vec{k}$ and $\hat{s}$ are the electron's momentum and spin, respectively, and $\alpha$ is the Rashba constant~\cite{Rashba_1960, Bychkov_1984, Manchon_2015, Ganichev_2014}.
 In momentum space, a characteristic circular spin texture emerges at the Fermi level~\cite{GambardellaMiron_2011} [Fig.~\ref{intro}(a)].

-Such interfacial SOC is reflected, {\it e.g.}, in spin-orbit torques~\cite{Manchon_2008, Miron_2010}.
-Moreover, spin injection techniques have demonstrated Rashba SOC at the Cu/Pt interface~\cite{Sanchez_2014, Yu_2020}.
-Strong interfacial spin-orbit interactions have also been observed in Fe/Pt on GaAs in spin pumping measurements driven by ferromagnetic resonance~\cite{Chen_2016, Chen_2024}.
-Hence, it is natural to ask whether the JDE can be induced by metallic bi-layer weak links in JJs.
+Interfacial Rashba SOC at metal-metal interfaces is reflected, {\it e.g.}, in spin-orbit torques~\cite{Manchon_2008, Miron_2010}, and was demonstrated at the Cu/Pt interface by spin-injection techniques~\cite{Sanchez_2014, Yu_2020}.
+Strong interfacial spin-orbit interactions have also been observed in Fe/Pt on GaAs in spin-pumping measurements driven by ferromagnetic resonance~\cite{Chen_2016, Chen_2024}.